Categories

 The constrained immutability of the grass verge also promotes the notion that we too, we people, should also strive to always present to the world “our best selves” – favouring “prolificity” over authenticity (see Moeller & D’Ambrosio, 2021) and constrain those wild parts of ourselves that may not sit right with others.
 But we too are seasonal, we are messy, and unkempt, and alive with possibility and growth.
 Like the pollinator garden, we too have within us a need for our critters and creatures to grow, those that are native to ourselves and which make us ourselves.
 These are the very core of out uniqueness, our humanity, our spirit, and offer a far more complex natural environment than the constrained “other” presented for public approbation.

-On my walks along Main Mall, I regularly think of my own schooling and how conformity and compliance seemed to be the main focus of the curriculum.
+On my walks along Main Mall, “our most iconic landscape“, I regularly think of my own schooling and how conformity and compliance seemed to be the main focus of the curriculum.
 As if we were wildflowers growing along a grass verge, looking back, I feel our uniqueness, our curiosity, our passions, our very selves were cut down almost immediately, lest these interrupt the order of the system.
 I feel schooling did this to me, but education has also done things for me.
 Since my return to grad school in 2017, I have, like the pollinator meadow, been in the process of rewilding myself (see Monibot, 2015).
-Not to become a spreading wilderness, but one, where I both have a space to be as I am (as I am supposed to be) and one where I am conscious of where my boundaries intersect with those of others, in personal and professional capacity.
+Not to become a spreading wilderness, but one, where I both have a space to be as I am (as I am supposed to be) and one where I am conscious of where my boundaries intersect with those of others, in my dual personal and professional capacity.

-The self-work I have been engaged in has taught me about the daily work of staying “rightsized”, about the need for both humility [humus] and the need to unapologetically take our place in the world.
-This is an ongoing negotiation, but I am a part of the ecosystem too and I have a right to thrive and become more like myself.
-I am also conscious that my self-work has been a rewilding of my own emotional ecosystem.
 For decades, I used coping mechanisms that served me while I remained constrained into a configuration of self that I felt I had no option but to endure.
 These were a narrow range of tools that were emotional maladaptations to situations where I continued to feel like I dared not grow or be(come) my true self for fear of being cut down.
 But these character defaults no longer served me, and my PhD pilgrimage has helped me develop into a more emotionally mature person, not afraid to feel my feelings, not afraid to take up the space I am entitled to, all the while remaining conscious that I need to continue to question just how much space that is.

 Since that day in July 2024, I have walked past Reconciliation Pole and the pollinator meadow dozens of times.
 It seems clear to me now that Reconciliation Pole is far better situated in this new landscape typology, surrounded by native plants as part of a complex ecosystem, rather than by the previous sculpted strip of grass.
 Interestingly, in my reading and writing for this piece, I came across an artistic rendering on the ‘Campus Vision 2050” web page which shows the grass verge at the Flag Pole Plaza end of Main Mall similarly “re-imagined to express the cultural values of Musqueam and enhance biodiversity and ecological resilience” (UBC Campus + Community Planning, n.d.).